-I am an Associate Professor in the Quantitative Methods (QM) program within the Department of Psychology and Human Development at Vanderbilt University.
+I am an Associate Professor and also the Director of the Quantitative Methods (QM) program within the Department of Psychology and Human Development at Vanderbilt University.

 My research focuses on methodological issues that commonly arise in psychology applications — particularly in the context of developmental psychopathology research.